040medien/mac-screentime-enforcer/README.md

 | Minutes not updating in HA | Confirm MQTT topics via `mosquitto_sub` and broker ACLs allow publishing. |
 | Mac never unlocks after MQTT outage | Verify `offline_grace_period_seconds`, network reachability, and retained `allowed=1`. |
 | Child can still use Mac when blocked | Ensure HA publishes retained `allowed=0`, LaunchAgent is running, and enforcement mode is set correctly. |

+### Harder lockouts (when logout prompts appear)

+macOS shows a cancelable confirmation dialog when users are logged out, so a determined child can dodge `enforcement_mode=logout`.
+To make the block harder to bypass:

+- Prefer `enforcement_mode=lock` (default).
+The agent immediately locks the session instead of attempting logout.
+- Require a password to unlock after sleep/screensaver: **System Settings → Privacy & Security → Require password after sleep or screen saver begins** → set to *Immediately*.
+- Give the child account its own password (even a simple PIN) so the lock screen cannot be dismissed without supervision.
+- Disable automatic login and fast user switching so the lock screen is always shown.
+- Shorten `idle_timeout_seconds` and keep `sample_interval_seconds` small (e.g., 5–10 seconds) to reduce any window where they can act before the lock triggers.

+These steps keep the session locked instead of relying on logout, eliminating the cancelable prompt.

 ## License